Kotlin/kotlin-by-example/examples/02_control_flow/01_When.md

 ```

 1. This is a `when` statement.
-2. Checks whether `obj` equals to one.
+2. Checks whether `obj` equals to "1".
 3. Checks whether `obj` equals to `Hello`.
 4. Performs type checking.
 5. Performs inverse type checking.